106th Regiment of New York Infantry

 If you are a descendant or family member of a soldier of the 106th Regiment of New York Infantry who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the icon below.
-Type "106th NY " in subject line and provide details in the message.
+Type "106th NY " in subject line and provide rank out and company if possible in the message.

 Pamplin Historical Park & National

 The Final Battles of the Petersburg

 At The National Museum Of The Civil War Soldier